 Mha Puja, Gobardhan Puja, OX festival and Newar New year!

-Day Four of the Tihar festival in Nepal is when things get a little complicated.
+Day Four of the week long Tihar festival in Nepal comes after the cow festival and it’s when things get a little complicated.
 Essentially it’s the Ox festival, a celebration of oneself and when children come out in the evening asking, singing and dancing for money.